firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_cooling_and_thermal_management.md

 - Riders toying with automatic transmission fluid (ATF) were warned it will leak through cable glands and bearings.
   - stick with ferrofluid for controllable rotor-gap transfer unless you have data proving a hybrid fill can stay sealed.[^atf-leak]
 - Mirono’s wrap-and-fluid test showed thermal tape fins plus ferrofluid kept a bag-mounted VESC near ambient (≈42 °C heatsink in 34 °C weather) while the hub shell matched coil temps, confirming the stator finally dumps heat into the case efficiently.[^25][^26]
+- Denis’ crew reports simple mineral-oil fills outperform 3D-printed external fins on sealed Xiaomi hubs—just reseal the case carefully afterwards to prevent leaks.[^mineral_oil]
+- Community testing dismissed decorative 3D-printed “motor heatsinks”; real gains came from ferrofluid fills and backing off the last 1–2 km/h instead of wrapping hubs with plastic fins.[^printed_heatsink_myth]
 - Builders reseating ferrofluid-treated stators set the rim between their feet, slide the stator straight in, and tape XT150 terminations with Kapton to avoid slicing insulation while keeping service access.[^27]
 - Community debate over branded Statorade vs. generic ferrofluids continues: premium mixes claim tuned viscosity, yet budget blends still deliver major gains unless you’re chasing Rosheee-level power, provided there’s a solid path from stator to ambient air.[^28]
 - Expect roughly a 10 % premium on ferrofluid and hubsinks to net 15–30 % more continuous output; riders paying CHF 21 per 10 mL import fee for genuine Statorade still call the trade worthwhile for €200 hubs when paired with machined “windmill” fans.[^29][^30]
 - Late-2022 teardown logs converged on dosing sealed 10″ hubs with roughly 2.5–5 ml of ferrofluid (3–4 ml for 11″ cans), applied between magnets after pulling the stator so the air gap fills without spraying grit into open-frame motors.[^31]
 - **Service & reseal workflow (2022 refresher).** Photograph stator joints on arrival, resolder undersized leads, inject 2.5–5 ml of ferrofluid between the magnets on sealed hubs, refresh bearings and thermal paste, then pressure-wash or silicone-seal swingarms and cable exits before reinstalling the wheel.[^32][^33][^34][^35][^36]
+- Seal opened hub motors with a thin bead of automotive silicone and upgrade to sealed SKF 6001-2RSH-class bearings if you ride in wet climates; stock bearings ship nearly dry.[^hub_silicone]
+- Clamp hubs upside-down in a vise with penetrating oil and walk a punch around the race to drift stubborn bearings out before pressing replacements in evenly—hammering the stator risks bent laminations.[^bearing_removal_vise]
 - Fresh logs show ferrofluid’s benefit is immediate: once heat soaks into the side plates you can cool an overheated hub by spinning it unloaded instead of riding it harder.
   - hand-test inputs first, then let the wheel freewheel until case temps fall.[^37]
 - Ferrofluid refreshes should be sparing.